markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 Shortcut for the `use` intent on items.

-If set and the player uses `use` on the item, this text is sent as a system message directly, without requiring item script code.
+If set and the player uses `use` on the item, this text is sent as a system message directly, without an item behavior branch.

 ```toml
 on_use = "You cannot use that."